 - Check module strings for actual vs. expected performance

-- Inspect for excessive dirt and debris and replace/clean air filters
+- Inspect for excessive dirt and debris and replace or clean air filters

 - Corrective Plan

-- Summarize findings to establish baseline and provide recommended action plan
+- Summarize findings to establish a baseline and provide a recommended action plan

 Solar is generally a low-maintenance investment, but a proper maintenance plan is essential to safe operations.
 In addition, regular inspections can ensure that your solar installation maximizes its electricity yield.
 This will increase not only the savings to your bottom line, but also help increase the carbon savings for our planet.